XpressAI/SparkCyclone/aurora4spark-parent/aurora4spark-sql-plugin/README.md

 through IntelliJ's powerful navigation capabilities.
 This is to aid exploration of what is available.
 The repository is located in `frovedis-ivy` and is available through a default import of SBT.
 It includes both source and test JARs.

-## `ve-direct`

-This is the first iteration of using `aurora4j` straight from Scala.
-This uses direct memory access and all that.

-Assuming `ssh ed hostname` returns `XAIJPVE1`, from SBT run: `ve-direct / IntegrationTest / test`.